ritwickdey/vscode-live-sass-compiler/README.md

 # Live Sass Compiler

-**_Lot of code (almost full code) is changed as I've refactored the source code.
-So, if anything is broken (Hopefully NOT :D ), feel free to open a issue request on GitHub.
-I'm happy to resolve the bugs._**

 **_[If you like the extension, [please leave a review](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass#review-details), it puts a smile on my face.]_**

 **_[If you found any bug or if you have any suggestion, feel free to report or suggest me.]_**